asdera/Gary-the-Discord-Bot/README.md

 ﻿# Gary the Goose Discord Bot

-I'll help you with any of these commands
+I'll help you with any of these commands.
+Click the website link above to add him to your server!

 - !hello - I'll say hello back!
 - !sleep - I'll take a nap!